Taylor Swift Slithers Back To Social Media With Cryptic Post

 The “Shake It Off” singer went dark on social media last week, deleting all posts from her Twitter and Instagram accounts, as well as removing all content from her official website.

-On Monday morning, Swift shared a short video of what looks like the slithering tail of a snake.
+On Monday morning, Swift shared a short video of a the slithering snake.
 And that was all.

 Joseph Kahn, who directed the bulk of the music videos for Swift’s “1989” era, fueled speculation that something was coming, retweeting the post with a smiley face caption.